 What if there is a problem?

-In the event that something does go wrong, and you or your baby are harmed during the study, there are no special compensation arrangements.
-If you or your baby are harmed and this is due to someone’s negligence then you have grounds for a legal action for compensation but you may have to pay your legal costs.
+In the unlikely event that something does go wrong, and your baby is harmed during the research, then you may have grounds for a legal action for compensation but you may have to pay your legal costs.
 The normal NHS complaints mechanism will still be available to you.

 DEXTA Stories